-For each knowledge base K, we generate 2000 unique queries $K \models \alpha$, where α is a random subsumption axiom.
+For each knowledge base \mathcal{K} , we generate 2000 unique queries $\mathcal{K} \models \alpha$, where α is a random subsumption axiom.
 The same parameters of the random axiom generator are used, as during generating terminological axioms for that KB.
 For each query, we label it with y = 1 if the entailment holds according to FaCT++, and with y = 0 otherwise.

 We assign the first 40 KBs as the training set and the remaining 20 KBs as the test set.
 We then create a validation set from 20% of the queries from the training set.
 In total, there are 64,000 queries in the training set, 16,000 queries in the validation set, and 40,000 queries in the test set.
-In every data set, approximately 21.5% of queries have class y=1 and the remaining queries have class y=0.
+In every data set, approximately 21.5% of queries have class y = 1 and the remaining queries have class y = 0.
 This class imbalance does not significantly affect our experiments, so we do not use any methods for dealing with imbalanced data sets.
+We report detailed statistics of the data set in appendix B.